Create Table Operator

 Overview

-• Use the operator's Info window.
+• Hard-code them using the operator's Info window.

 • Use another component as an argument for the operator.